 - Please describe your relationship to the nominee.
 Include the personal knowledge that you have of the nominee’s qualifications for the award.

-- Using specific examples, describe how the nominee has had a positive impact on his or her neighbors and community.
-Describe any actions this person has taken that go above and beyond his or her work responsibilities and other efforts in the community.
+- Using specific examples, describe how the nominee has had a positive impact on his/her/their neighbors and community.
+Describe any actions this person has taken that go above and beyond his/ her/their work responsibilities and other efforts in the community.

 - Include at least one additional support letter from a member of the community.

-2. Nominations for residents under the age of 18 must include documentation of parental approval (document where indicated on the nomination form).
+- Nominations for residents under the age of 18 must include documentation of parental approval (on the attached nomination form).

-3. The nomination must include a completed nomination form.
+- The nomination must include the completed form.

-Please submit the completed nomination form via email or U.S. mail by March 31, 2020 to:
+Please submit completed nomination via email or mail by Friday, June 23, 2023, at 5 p.m. to:

 McAuley Ministries Foundation

 Pittsburgh, PA 15213

 2022 Ms. Brenda Tate